Pedrinho (footballer, born 1992): Riga

 At the end of July 2020, out-of-contract Pedrinho headed abroad for the first time, to Riga FC in Latvia.
 On 18 September, in his career's first European match, he scored the only goal of a home win over San Marino's S.P.
 Tre Fiori in the second qualifying round of the UEFA Europa League.
 He ended the year as a Higher League winner.

 Gil Vicente

 On 23 January 2021, Pedrinho returned to his country's top flight on an 18-month deal at Gil Vicente FC.
 He scored once as the team climbed from 15th to 11th, an added-time penalty to decide a home victory against C.D.
 Santa Clara on 20 February.

 Pedrinho contributed 33 matches and one goal in his only full season (37 overall, 13 assists), helping to qualification for the UEFA Europa Conference League as fifth.

 Later career

 On 15 June 2022, in spite having renewed his contract until 2025 shortly before, Pedrinho agreed to a two-year at deal at newly-promoted Turkish Süper Lig club MKE Ankaragücü.

+Remaining in the country, Pedrinho then represented TFF 1.
+Lig sides Kocaelispor, Çorum F.K. and Antalyaspor, winning the league and promoting with the first.